Gpreciat/dataTRICKS/projects/dopaminergicNetworkGem/README.md

 3. **Literature Curation**: Cell-type-specific data were derived from manual curation of the literature on dopaminergic neuronal metabolism.

-4. **Model Integration**: Omics data were integrated with a generic metabolic model derived from a comprehensive reconstruction of human metabolism.
+4. **Model Integration**: Omics data were integrated with a generic metabolic model derived via [XomicsToModel](https://github.com/Gpreciat/dataTRICKS/tree/main/projects/omicsDataIntegration), from a comprehensive reconstruction of human metabolism.

 5. **Model Generation**: An ensemble of candidate dopaminergic neuronal metabolic models were generated, considering technical parameters and mathematical modeling approaches.